mitchellk107/myman/README.md

 The script is easy to customize too!
 You just open it and add new commands under the case "$1" in section.

-This tool was made by a beginner to Linux so feel free to improve as needed.
+Feel free to improve as needed!